bgowda14/bgowda14/README.md

 ---

-## 🚀 Projects
+## 🚀 Featured Projects

 - 🎥 **DIY Arduino Security Camera**
-  Motion-triggered system that captures video and sends email alerts using Python + Arduino.
+  Engineered a motion-detection system using Arduino + Python that captures live footage and instantly emails video alerts.
+Built for real-time monitoring using low-cost hardware.

 - ✈️ **Urban Air Mobility Pathfinding (Hackathon Winner)**
-  Built an innovative algorithm for air traffic control in drone-based urban transport — won “Best Innovation & Technology.”
+  Designed and implemented a pathfinding algorithm for drone air traffic in smart cities.
+Won “Best Innovation & Technology” and ₹1000 prize at Honeywell Urban Mobility Hackathon.

-- 🔐 **Solar Panel Recommender Web App**
+- 🔆 **Solar Panel Recommender Web App**
-  A full ASP.NET web service that calculates optimal panel configurations for energy efficiency.
+  Developed a full-stack ASP.NET service that calculates optimal solar panel configurations based on user needs.
+Streamlines decision-making for residential sustainability.

-- 🤖 **Hand Recognition with OpenCV**
+- ✋ **Hand Recognition with OpenCV**
-  Gesture-based interaction using Python + computer vision to interpret basic hand signs.
+  Built a gesture recognition system using OpenCV that identifies static hand signs in real-time.
+Applied computer vision for intuitive human-computer interaction.

 ---